-I’ve always gone to a normal school.
-My parents were told of the option of schools for the blind but they thought it would be better if I went to a normal public school.
-I think that was the correct decision and I’m glad that’s what I did.
+I’ve always gone to a normal public school.
+My parents were told of the option of schools for the blind, but they thought it would be better if I went to a normal public school.
+I think that was the correct decision, and I’m glad that’s what I did.
+Sure I would have had more options of things being accessible to me but I know real life doesn’t work that way.
+Gotta make what’s available work the best you can.

 When I was in middle school I had a cornea transplant and the doctor told me I had to miss school for two weeks.
 I had an asshole teacher who insisted I was faking having it done and just wanted a vacation from school.
 The other thing that sucked about that was not being allowed to swim and gym class at that time was swimming.
 They tried to make me write about swimming in the pool room.
 Needless to say I took an F. I suppose I wore ugly safety glasses to protect my eyes for fun?
 I tried all the actual lenses they had to make glasses for me at the doctors office multiple times but none really helped.